 Xenophobia on the Rise:

-Unfortunately, the influx of migrants entering Europe (many escaping war in Syria and poverty in Africa) has ushered a wave of xenophobia, and closed boarder politics.
+Unfortunately, the influx of migrants entering Europe (many escaping war in Syria and poverty in Africa) has ushered a wave of xenophobia, and closed border politics.
 Just this week, over 5,500 people gathered in Brussels in a violent protest against the signing of a UN Migration Pack in Marrakech last week.
 The Global Compact for Safe, Orderly and Regular Migration is a non-binding agreement between UN member states aimed at increasing international cooperation.
 However, this agreement has faced backlash as people fear it will make it easier for migrants to enter Europe.

 Migration with Dignity: